GitHub-Actions

 secrets: inherit # access to `GitHub-Actions`-App is needed to read teams

-uses: gardener/cc-utils/.github/workflows/pullrequest-trust-helper@master
+uses: gardener/cc-utils/.github/workflows/pullrequest-trust-helper.yaml@master

 with: